 This one might not work if you’re out at a picnic in the middle of nowhere, but if you’re safely at home, it really does the trick.
 All you need is a common household screw, a screwdriver, and a hammer - easy peasy!

 Stick the screw (you need one of a reasonably length, for obvious reasons) into the cork, and use the screwdriver to twist it in, until about an inch is poking out from the top.
 Simply take your claw hammer, and use the end (not the head!) to pull the screw and the cork out from the bottle with a satisfying pop.
+Once you're done, you can pour the wine in your Winesulator to keep it fresh and maintain temperature.

 - Push with a Wooden Spoon